leoluyi/dotfiles/vim/vim_shorcut_keys.md

 gUU      -   switch the current line to upper case guu      -   switch the current line to lower case

+gv       -   Re-select previous selected area gx       -   Open URL under cursor with browser

 <C-a>    -   Increment the number at cursor

-<C-x>    -   Decrement the number at cursor
+(Visual) g<C-a>  -   Add [count] to the number or alphabetic character in

-.        -   Repeat last change

-:%sort   -   Sort in visual mode.
-Use `:%sort!` to sort in reverse order; `:%sort n` for numeric sort.
+                     the highlighted text.

   <C-g>  -   Show line info
 g <C-g>  -   Show statistics (word count, ...)
 1 <C-g>  -   View the full path of the file

-gx       -   Open URL under cursor with browser
+:%sort   -   Sort in visual mode.
+             :%sort!  to sort in reverse order;
+             :%sort n for numeric sort.

 vim +10 {file}           -   Opens the file at line 10 vim +/bash {file}        -   Opens the file cronjob-lab.yml on the first occurence of bash